2017-fall-os/tokenizer-lab-f17-ralvarez14/tokenizer/README.md

-I help Ana Garcia to organaize ideas for the tokenizer.
+I help Ana lastName to organaize ideas for the tokenizer.

-right now the tokenizer only use the delimiter ' ' this is because if I where to use a char variable to tell the delimiter, then the iteration would not recognize the delimiter.
+right now the tokenizer only use the delimiter ' ' and does not place the token inside the token vector, this is because then I would get a segmentation fault errors on the tokenizer if I use the following line of code:

-also, inside when myTock is called a second time the from main there is a sysalloc: asertion error on this line:
+        tokenVec[i] = token;

-char ** tokenVec = (char **)calloc(numWords+1, sizeof(char **));
+and I was not able to figure out how to avoid the segmantatioin fault error on that line, since tokenVec is a double pointer and token is the char pointer to the token.

-after multiple hours and several friends try to help me with this, I could't figure out what was causing this error.
+*UPDATE*

-the tokenizer only works if there is no blank space after the end of the tokens.
+all bugs where succesfully resolve, exccept, when we have this example of string: "Hello_World_ _" in which _ are spacces then the last blank space would get recognized as another word.